 The Restructuring Review: Poland

-The financial markets are quite stable in general, but some negative factors can also be observed, owing to the lockdown.
+The financial markets are quite stable in general, but some negative factors owing to the covid-19 lockdown, which is currently still in force.

 Regarding trends in the market, more and more restructurings are being opened, but because of some inconsistencies in the law, a bankruptcy petition usually follows a restructuring application.
 This practice results from legal regulations on the exemption from individual personal liability of members of the board, which applies not only when filing a bankruptcy petition, but also once restructuring proceedings have been opened – not simply filed with the court.
 This inconsistency requires legislative changes.